 This early entrance college program, located in upstate New York, provides students a chance to take freshmen college classes during what would be the senior year of high school.
 Clarkson offers a degree program that permits students to design an individualized curriculum to meet personal career objectives.

 This non-residential, dual-enrollment program is located in North Carolina, on the Guildford College campus.
-This early college program accepts students living in Guilford and is tailored for self-motivated students who wish to receive their High School diploma while accomplishing two years of undergrad work.
+This early college program accepts students living in Guilford and is tailored for self-motivated students who wish to receive their high school diploma while accomplishing two years of undergraduate work.

 Located near Los Angeles, this college offers a unique opportunity for high school juniors and seniors to have a non-traditional experience by enrolling in college level courses while taking high school required classes.